Poverty reduction: Impacts of COVID-19

 Due to COVID-19, poverty rates have risen higher between 75 million and 95 million individuals suffering from extreme poverty between pre-pandemic to 2022.
 This higher increase in poverty rates can be reflected by the rise in unemployment and work productivity caused by the pandemic.
-It is said that the global labor productivity between 200-2007 to 2011-2019 with a difference of 0.9 per cent productivity decrease has a similar rate which is seen between the years 2019 to 2021 and slowly declining since 2010.
-The International Labour Organization has estimated that global unemployment was increased to 33 million in the year 2020 which was four times higher than the global financial crisis that happened in 2009.
+It is said that the global labor productivity between 200-2007 to 2011–2019 with a difference of 0.9 per cent productivity decrease has a similar rate which is seen between the years 2019 to 2021 and slowly declining since 2010.
+The International Labour Organization has estimated that global unemployment was increased to 33 million in the year 2020 which was four times higher than during the 2008 financial crisis.
 According to the World Health Organization job losses for low-skilled workers were 11%, a much higher rate compared to medium and high-skilled workers, and 71% of the lower-income household at least one person in the household was unemployed or had to shut down their business due to the pandemic (61%).